 It's my favorite time of year in New Orleans.
-Other people might prefer Carnival or festival season, but for me it's the pretty lights and feeling of Gemütlichkeit that descends on our city as soon as the temperature drops.
-In my native Germany, Gemütlichkeit roughly translates as friendliness and warmth.
+Other people might prefer Carnival or festival season, but for me it's the pretty lights and cozy Gemütlichkeit that descends on our city as soon as the temperature drops.
+In my native Germany, this cultural agreement translates into friendliness and warmth.
 Even now I can almost taste the freshly baked pretzels, warm mulled cider, and spicy gingerbread hearts that were sold at every corner kiosk during the holidays.
 I can remember lighting candles on the advent's wreath every Sunday and sitting in my grandparent's small living room where family and neighbors gathered.

 In astrology, the time from Thanksgiving until the Winter Solstice is when the sun moves through the constellation of Sagittarius.
 According to mythology, Sagittarius was not a centaur but actually a satyr (half man / half goat) who lived on Mount Helicon with the nine Muses.
 Gifted in the arts and sciences as well as the hunt, Sagittarius was a wild and lusty fellow with little care for manners or authority.
 Unlike other half beasts, however, he was known to be kind and benevolent towards humans- even taking a few under his wing as students.
 Apparently the Muses so loved him that they asked their father Zeus (aka Jupiter) to place him among the stars.
 He is depicted with four legs because of his affinity for horses, and his arrow is aimed at the sky, a symbol of transcendence.